DeadCodeGames/DeadForgeExternalData/README.md

 # DeadForge External Assets **××**

+This repository contains:
-This repository contains curated game assets for the DeadForge project, including icons, heroes, logos, headers and capsule images for various platforms.
+- curated game assets for the DeadForge project, including icons, heroes, logos, headers and capsule images for software from various other platforms
+- notes about specific games, including security warnings, compatibility issues, content warnings, and more

 ## External Assets